SnellerInc/sneller/doc/sneller-SQL.md

 A typical use of `TIME_BUCKET` is to produce a bucket value for use in a `GROUP BY` clause.

-#### `BEFORE`

-`BEFORE(x, ...)` accepts one or more expressions that evaluate to timestamps and returns `TRUE` if the expressions yield times that are ordered.
-If the arguments to `BEFORE` are out-of-order, then it returns `FALSE`.
-If one or more of the arguments are not timestamps, then it returns `MISSING`.

 #### `TO_UNIX_EPOCH`